remastr/release-automation/README.md

 ## Overview of setting up the release-automation script

+1. specify version of release-automation you will use
-1. specify git username and email for commits from CI
+2. specify git username and email for commits from CI
-2. specify names of development and main git branches
+3. specify names of development and main git branches
-3. generate the SSH key to push to repository from CI
+4. generate the SSH key to push to repository from CI
-4. add SSH key into CI/CD tool projects settings
+5. add SSH key into CI/CD tool projects settings
-5. include script execution in your CI/CD tool pipeline
+6. include script execution in your CI/CD tool pipeline

+## Specifying version of release-automation

+To specify version of release-automation you will use, just add env variable `RA_VERSION` with valid git reference, like branch name, tag name, revision number etc.

 ## Specifying git username and email